 AMO believes the best approach to managing energy is long-term system planning that considers social and environmental policy, as well as financial and economic impacts.
-This approach to managing energy is key to supporting Ontario’s economic recovery from COVID-19.
+In addition to traditional energy sources, AMO advocates for the increased utilization of renewable energy sources like wind, solar and renewable natural gas, among others.
+AMO also advocates that energy systems must be resilient to changing climate and other system risks.
+This approach to managing energy is key to supporting Ontario’s economic recovery from COVID-19, and ensuring a stable and reliable energy supply for the future.

 AMO continues to advocate for provincial action on a number of key items:

-- Ensure that Local Distribution Companies remain solvent and ready to support Ontario’s economic recovery from COVID-19.
+- Ensure that Local Distribution Companies remain solvent and ready to support Ontario’s economic recovery from COVID-19 and beyond.

-- Provide more practical incentives to municipal governments, local businesses and citizens to increase participation in energy conservation programs.
+- Provide more practical incentives to municipal governments, local businesses, and citizens to increase participation in energy conservation programs and practices (e.g., net zero construction).

 - Support Municipal Energy Plans and the use of local improvement charges to promote green energy.